barchart/push-notifications-public/packages/sdk-js/docs/content/quick_start.md

 	}
 };

-PushNotificationGateway.unregisterDevice(registrationData)
+pushNotificationGateway.unregisterDevice(unregisterRequest)
 	.then((response) => {
 		console.log(`Device registration deleted`);
 	});
 ```

+If you use an [```UnregisterRequest```](/content/sdk/lib-data?id=schemaunregisterrequest) object, please note:

-> The `device.device` field should contain the `apns.device` identifier used to register an iOS device or the `fcm.iid` identifier used to register an Android device.
+* The `device.device` field should contain either the `apns.device` identifier used to register an iOS device or the `fcm.iid` identifier used to register an Android device.

-> The `device.bundle` field should contain the `apns.bundle` identifier used to register an iOS device or the `fcm.package` identifier used to register an Android device.
+* The `device.bundle` field should contain either the `apns.bundle` identifier used to register an iOS device or the `fcm.package` identifier used to register an Android device.

 #### Using the API